 Hours of operation

-The Museum is currently on Summer hours.
-We're open Wednesday - Sunday 10 AM to 5 PM (last entry at 4:30 PM)
+The Museum is currently operating on it's Fall - Winter hours.
+We are open Friday - Sunday 10 AM to 5 PM (last entry at 4:30 PM)